A Peak Retreat

 As Laura tells it, the family had a vague vision for their dream home.
 They knew what they didnt want more than what they did.
 They didn’t want the same old log cabin style home that had come to define ski town architecture in the last several decades.
 They wanted a rustic yet modern home that celebrated the local mining history with unique finishes, plenty of natural light, and breathtaking views of the mountains.

-Architectual Manager, Tyler Mikolajczak and Interior Designer, Nicole Bruno of Collective Design worked closely with the family to shape that vague vision into a design and plan that Mack and Laura were in love with.
-Senior Designer Nicole Bruno described the style like this:
+The Collective Design team worked closely with the family to shape that vague vision into a design and plan that Mack and Laura were in love with.
+The team described the style like this:

 Keystone’s rich mining history dates back to the late 1800s.
 The area was known for its silver, lead, and zinc deposits, and mining operations were a major economic driver for the region until the ski resorts took over in the late 20th century.
 From an aesthetic perspective, this history drove the inclusion of elements such as a core-10 steel fireplace to emmulate the rusted metal ore chutes of the old mine and a piece of black granite with golden orange veins to act as the centerpiece of a unique wet bar.